 You should either plan to stay in an Airbnb while you look for a rental OR come to Panama no more than 30 days before you plan to move to Panama to look for a rental.

 Our Online Panama Relocation Guide contains all the information you need to know to relocate to Panama.
-It also has a list of reliable property managers/real estate agents who can help you find a rental.
+It also lists reliable property managers/real estate agents to help you find a rental.
 It’s a good idea to contact the agents about a month before you come to Panama so they can have some rentals lined up for you to see.

 NO coupons are available for the Guide